Boundary Essentials

 Adverse possession is not a criminal act.
 Whatever a landowner might think, the law does not recognise the concept of "theft of land" or such language as "My neighbour has stolen my land".

 A legal boundary according to paper title is defeated by a successful adverse possession claim.
-It may also be defeated if the legal principle of estoppel comes into play.
+It may also be defeated if the legal principle of proprietory estoppel comes into play.
 These are both matters for legal advice.

-Courts: When neighbours are otherwise unable to resolve their dispute then they may refer the matter to a court of law.
+COURTS: When neighbours are otherwise unable to resolve their dispute then they may refer the matter to a court of law.
 The available courts are:

 The County Court;